 Vestibular Neuronitis

-Vestibular neuronitis is inflammation of the vestibular nerve, resulting in vertigo that lasts for days.
-Most cases are due to a viral infection, therefore a URTI precedes around half of the cases.
+Vestibular neuronitis is inflammation of the vestibular nerve, resulting in vertigo that typically lasts days but can last weeks to months.
+Most cases are due to a viral infection, with a upper respiratory tract infection preceding its onset in half of cases.

 Clinical Features